yekyam/AsmInterpreter/README.md

 **Registers:** *AL, BL, CL*

-Any time an arg is (NULL), the arg is still necessary, just pass in any value
 Commands:
 **mov   (to reg), (from reg)**
 **mov   (to reg), (value)**       *:Moves either a value, or a value stored in a register to the specified register*